WaukyJose/coreNLP/README.txt

 output
 input

+The input folder includes 10 .txt examples.
 In addition, you can add your own files that contain information and save as .txt in the input file.

 Instructions: